 If your partner is already positioned centrally, they can reach the ball themselves.

-When you crowd that space, you're not helping—you're getting in the way and creating confusion about who should take the shot.
+When you crowd that space, you're not helping: you're getting in the way and creating confusion about who should take the shot.

+Another common error is poaching balls that are too far outside the court.
 Richard emphasizes that you should only poach balls landing roughly 12 to 18 inches from the midline.
+Anything further out, and you're overextended, vulnerable to a passing shot, and likely to make an error.

 The Three Elements of a Perfect Pickleball Poach